kenjennings/Atari-Breakout76/README08Memory.md

 	sta TITLEY
 ```

 This requires 20 bytes of program code to set only 5 bytes in Page Zero.
-All of the usable Page Zero locations would require 512 bytes of code for initialization.
+Initializing all of the available Page Zero locations from $80 to $FF would require 512 bytes of code for initialization.
 On an 8-bit computer that's a serious investment in a program.

 Also, the explicit memory address declarations contribute another problem.
-In an earlier game design I was managing Page Zero like the example above as declarations.
-This resulted in painful, tedious, source code editing purgatory every time I added or removed a page zero variable.
+Each removal or insertion of a page zero variable results in painful, tedious, source code editing purgatory.
 In the example above, if TITLETEXT is removed, then the declarations for every variable that follows must be recalculated and edited two addresses earlier in memory.
 This leads to inevitable problems (aka: bugs).
+The alternative is messy code, and gaps in Page Zero usage, because a variable was removed in code and forgotten.

 A more memory efficient solution to the Page Zero initialization problem is to declare the data intended for Page Zero in another location in memory in and then copy the data to Page Zero during program initialization.
 Such as:

 ```asm
 TITLESPEED = $80